backdrop-contrib/getlocations/modules/getlocations_blocks/README.txt

 Each form is fully themed so you can alter it using the usual theming methods.
 Each block is wrapped in a div which you can control with css.

+The blocks can be filtered on fieldname or content type, in both cases you will need to know the machine name.